tzc1234/innerring-legal/safety.md

 Use the in-app reporting tools for message reports and display-name reports.
 In-app reports are the safest way to send us the relevant reported content and account context.

-For safety complaints, policy questions, or concerns about how a report was handled, contact:
+You may complain about how we handled or failed to handle a safety report; a content, display-name, account-restriction, suspension, or termination decision affecting you; difficulty accessing the reporting process; or how we applied our Terms or safety policies.

+Email us with the subject "Safety complaint."
+Include the report ID if you have it, the decision or problem you want reviewed, and why you believe the outcome should change:

 **Email**: [innerring.app@gmail.com](mailto:innerring.app@gmail.com)

 Please do not send your recovery key.
-Email is not sufficient to verify account ownership, so account deletion and data export must use the in-app controls while signed in.
+Email is not sufficient to verify account ownership, so identity-sensitive action may require verification through the signed-in app.

+We will review the available record as soon as reasonably practicable, conduct a fresh review of the relevant evidence and policy application, and update the report or outcome where justified.
+We may be unable to disclose confidential information about another person, authority activity, safeguarding steps, or internal security controls.

+Privacy complaints may also be made to the data-protection regulator described in our Privacy Policy.
+InnerRing's complaint route does not replace your right to contact an emergency service, law-enforcement body, regulator, court, or other competent authority.